-Section 104.1.1: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08 and renumbered.
+Section 104.1.1: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 It is imperative that enforcement capability be disseminated to other law enforcement entities within the Riverside County area because of its vast topography and diversity.
 This gives the Riverside County Fire Department greater enforcement capabilities due to the presence of these other agencies across the County of Riverside.

-Section 104.12: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08 and grants authority to the Fire Chief, in cooperation with the Board of Supervisors, to close hazardous fire areas.
+Section 104.12: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+This section is carried over from the existing Riverside County Fire Ordinance for consistency and application that grants authority to the Fire Chief, in cooperation with the City Council and the Board of Supervisors, to close hazardous fire areas.